aliarsalankazmi/Getting-Cleaning-Data/codebook.md

 - The body acceleration and angular velocity were used to generate **Jerk** signals.
 - The **Magnitude** value of certain signals was also calculated by using the Euclidean norm.
 - **Frequency-domain** signals, as derived by applying a Fast Fourier Transformation, were generated for only some of the signals from Time-domain.
 These include Body acceleration, Body acceleration Magnitude, Body acceleration Jerk, Body acceleration Jerk Magnitude, Gyroscope Body and Gyroscope Body Jerk Magnitude signals.
-- Where applicable, the following values for the aforementioned variables were calculated to generate the final variable set:
+- Where applicable, the following functions to the aforementioned variables were applied to generate the final set of variables:
     - Mean
     - Std: Standard Deviation
     - Median Absolute Deviation